-Project Beane is a personal challenge relating to my interest in conservation of a local river.
-My intention is to submit one or more paintings to the village show and to paint a similarly themed mural on the side of the house.
+River Beane is a personal challenge relating to my interest in conservation of a local river.
+My intention is to submit one or more paintings to the village show.

 I was looking for local subject matter for a personal painting project and I found it in my local river.